Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 1870-S Indian Princess Head Gold $3 ($6,804,179)

 The 1870-S Indian Princess Head Gold $3 coin is the sixth most valuable US coin on this list.
-It’s estimated worth is nearly $7 million dollars which I’m sure you’ll agree is a hefty sum to pay for a single old coin.
+It’s estimated worth is nearly $7 million dollars, a hefty sum to pay for a single old coin.

-Some numismatist claim this is an undocumented duplicate of the coin that was placed in the cornerstone.
-Others believe the original coin never made it into the foundation of that building.
+Some numismatists claim an undocumented coin duplicate was placed in the cornerstone.
+Others believe the original coin never made it into the building’s foundation.

 The 1870-S Indian Princess Head Gold coin was graded EF-40, meaning it’s in extremely fine condition.
 It has a pebbled appearance, suggesting that it was used in a key chain or as jewelry at some point.